Guide to Kefalonia: Wild Beauty, Wine Country, and Quiet Escapes

 Kefalonia doesn’t beg for your attention.
 It doesn’t plaster itself all over Instagram.
 But that’s exactly the point.
 It’s the kind of place you remember because you felt something there, not because you ticked off a list.

-It’s not trying to impress.
-It’s just doing its own thing.
-Quietly.
-Gorgeously.
 When you’re ready to trade crowds for calm, you’ll know exactly where to go.